Understanding How Divorce Mediation Works

 - Less time spent than if litigation would have continued.

 A Divorce Mediation Case Study

 When they first began considering divorce, Donna and James had started relationship counseling through Regain.
 James stopped attending therapy within a few weeks, but Donna continued, feeling more empowered with every session.
 Although she was open to the idea of mediation, she thought James would never agree.
 Though he did have his reservations, James agreed to at least try mediation.
-In just a few sessions, the couple had agreed on the settlement details and were ready to move forward with their divorce.
+In just a few sessions, the couple had agreed on the settlement details and was ready to move forward with their divorce.

-How To Find A Mediator
+How to Find A Mediator

 - A family member, friend, or therapist

 - Professional mediation groups such as org and Mediate.com